At least 1 dead after car plows into crowd during ‘Unite the Right’ rally in Virginia

 “In my 47 years of association with @UVA, this was the most nauseating thing I’ve ever seen.
 We need an exorcism on the Lawn,” Larry Sabato, director of the university’s Center for Politics, tweeted.

-Charlottesville Mayor Mike Signer released a statement referring to Friday’s rally as a “cowardly parade of hatred, bigotry, racism, and intolerance march down the lawns of the architect of our Bill of Rights.”
+Signer, the Charlottesville mayor, released a statement referring to Friday’s rally as a “cowardly parade of hatred, bigotry, racism, and intolerance march down the lawns of the architect of our Bill of Rights.”

 “Everyone has a right under the First Amendment to express their opinion peaceably, so here’s mine: not only as the Mayor of Charlottesville, but as a UVA faculty member and alumnus, I am beyond disgusted by this unsanctioned and despicable display of visual intimidation on a college campus,” he added.